axelvaldez/radical-companies/_posts/how-to/2023-04-12-how-to-help-your-co-workers-shine-and-get-more-rads-in-a-co-owned-company.markdown

 ---
 layout:   post
-title:    "How to Help You Co-Workers Shine and Get More <span class='_paradigm'>RAD</span>s in a Co-Owned Company"
+title:    "How to Help You Co-Workers Shine and Get More RADs in a Co-Owned Company"
 subtitle: "TEMPLATE"
 authors:  "Adrian Perez"
 image:    "icon-how-to-help-your-co-workers-shine-and-get-more-rads-in-a-co-owned-company.svg"